Arthur Barnett (department store): History

 Arthur Barnett opened his first drapery store in 1903, placing his first newspaper advertisement on 6 March of that year, and opening the next day.
 During this time his store became famous for its advertisements which were colourful and often relied heavily on gimmicks, such as naming a hat the 'King Dick' after the Prime Minister at the time Richard Seddon.
-Jim Sullivan argues that "Arthur Barnett's reputation for innovation in retail was becoming well-established - he had a flair and brought colour and a touch of the side show to what was a staid occupation."
+Jim Sullivan argues that "Arthur Barnett's reputation for innovation in retail was becoming well-established – he had a flair and brought colour and a touch of the side show to what was a staid occupation."

 New buildings followed in 1909 and 1924.
 The 1924 Arthur Barnett building designed by Edmund Anscombe was a landmark on the northern part of George Street, Dunedin.
 It was devastated by fire in 1959, with only the building shell and one major stained glass window surviving.
 It was rebuilt in 1960s modernist style behind the existing facades, the main retail floor being a soaring glass-roofed structure, inspiring the store's slogan of that era: "the Daylight Store."
 This was demolished progressively in 1995-7 and replaced by the Meridian Mall incorporating a reduced-size Arthur Barnett store across two levels.

 D.I.C. takeover

 Arthur Barnett took over the ailing DIC department store company in the 1980s.
 The D.I.C. had stores throughout New Zealand and should have proven a good geographical match for Arthur Barnett.
 In particular, the D.I.C. had 4 stores in the Auckland market, New Zealand's biggest.
 In December 1987, Arthur Barnett bought the trading assets of the three South Island stores and 50% of the 13 North Island stores which were run as a joint venture with Brierley Investments Ltd. Arthur Barnett Ltd bought the 16 D.I.C. stores outright in July 1988.
 The D.I.C.
-Stores were in Invercargill, Dunedin, Christchurch, Lower Hutt, Palmerston North, Wanganui, Hastings, Napier, Gisborne, Rotorua, Hamilton, Pakuranga, Henderson, Karangahape Road (Auckland), Takapuna, and Whangarei.
+Stores were in Invercargill, Dunedin, Christchurch, Lower Hutt, Palmerston North, Wanganui, Hastings, Napier, Gisborne, Rotorua, Hamilton, Pakuranga, Henderson, Karangahape Road (Auckland), Takapuna, and Whangārei.

 At its peak Arthur Barnett Ltd had over 1200 staff and 19 stores (the 16 former D.I.C. stores, along with its own branches in Alexandra, Balclutha, and Dunedin).
 However, the merger did not work well and all D.I.C. stores with the exception of Christchurch were closed within 2 years.
 By 1992 the majority of The D.I.C. assets were disposed of and the company was able to concentrate on its stores in Dunedin, Alexandra, Balclutha and Christchurch.
 In 1987 the Christchurch store in the Beaths Department Store Building was re-branded as Arthur Barnett and refurbished within the High Street Mall development in the city's centre.
 The Alexandra and Balclutha stores were closed in 1995 and 2001 respectively.
 The Balclutha store was taken over by rival Invercargill-based department store chain H & J Smith.
 The D.I.C. debacle cost Arthur Barnett around $NZ 20 million and as a result the company had to borrow heavily to help finance the Meridian Mall project in 1995.